balabanmetin/uDance/README.md

 ## Quick start

-You can run uDANCE on the **test dataset** with 10 gene multiple sequence alignments, 99 backbone sequences, and 146 query sequences using the following command.
+You can run uDance on the **test dataset** with 10 gene multiple sequence alignments, 99 backbone sequences, and 146 query sequences using the following command.
 The command should complete in several minutes using 4 CPU cores:

 `snakemake -c 4 --configfile config.yaml --snakefile udance.smk all`